Taking the Vows for Involved Bodhichitta, Engaged Bodhichitta

 “I’m not going to act with harmful intentions” – that’s the exact opposite of love, we want them to be happy, not for them to be unhappy.
 “Harmful intention” is the wish for them to be unhappy, that something terrible happens to them.

 “I’m not going to act with an angered mind,” that “I’m really angry with you and I don’t like you anymore and I reject you,” “I’m not going to act like that.”
 And “not act with miserliness” – miserly means that we hold back and, “I don’t want to share what I have with you.
-I don’t want to give anything to you,” whether we’re talking about help, time.
-It doesn’t mean necessarily material things; we can be very miserly with our time, our energy and so on.
+I don’t want to give anything to you.”
+Whether we’re talking about help, time – it doesn’t mean necessarily being unwilling to hive or share material things; we can be very miserly with our time, our energy and so on.
 So it’s saying, “I’m not going to be that way.”

 And, “I’m not going to act with jealousy.”
 Jealousy can have many negative connotations here of: somebody else does something that’s helpful and “I’m jealous that I didn’t do it, because I want all the credit.”
 We are unhappy about anything positive that the other person did and we wish that they hadn’t done it.
 So that’s also very negative in terms of working for the benefit of everybody.
 The benefit of everybody doesn’t mean that “I have to benefit them,” “If anybody benefits them that’s wonderful.”